 Jackson Davis: Materials Engineer.
 He will research different types of materials to figure out what will be the best material to use for this project.

 David Nowicki: Design Engineer.
-He will be working on the main design of the shoulder.
+He will be lead to work on the main design of the shoulder.

-Communication: Text Message and Email will be used and the group must respond within 24 hours.
+Communication: Text Message, Discord, Zoom, and Email will be used, and the group must respond within 24 hours.
 Text messaging is the main form of contact between group members for scheduling meetings or asking each other questions.
 Emails are the main form of contact with the sponsor and advisor.
+Discord is where meetings are held with the sponsor and with the group when they need to be held remotely.
+Zoom is used for meetings with the advisor.

 Group Notification: Text messages should be used for time-sensitive issues, and may refer to emails.
 Group members are expected to reply and take action on any text addressed to them or their functional group within 24 hours.
 Members are expected to check their primary email at least once per business day.
-If this can’t be met the group will meet and discuss solutions.
+If this can’t be met, then the group will meet and discuss solutions.
 If the issue persists then the TA’s will be contacted, we will only go to Dr. McConomy if the situation requires it.

-Meetings: Standard group meetings will be on Sunday morning at 11:30 am.
-Meetings with our sponsor will be on Tuesdays at 8:00 am.
-Meeting with the advisor will be held every two weeks at 9:00 am on Thursdays.
+Meetings: Standard group meetings will be held after class on Tuesday and Thursday evenings.
+Meetings with our sponsor will be on Friday at 9:30 am.
+Meeting with the advisor will be held every two weeks at 4:00 pm on Mondays.

 Meeting Conduct: Members are expected to respond respectfully in texts and emails.
 Profanity and humor are not allowed in texts or emails.
 Discussion of non-project-related topics is permitted but the conversation should be focused on the project alone within the group chat.
 When conversing with sponsors we should keep it professional regardless of medium.

 Attendance Policy: Attendance will be taken at the beginning of all meetings and kept in the meeting minutes.
 Members should attend all meetings.
 If a member misses three meetings we will have a meeting with the whole group to discuss solutions.
-If more meetings are missed we will go to TAs to discuss the next course of action, we will only go to Dr. McConomy if the situation requires it.
+If more meetings are missed then we will go to TAs to discuss the next course of action, we will only go to Dr. McConomy if the situation requires it.

 Dress Code: Members are expected to dress casually to bi-weekly classes and group meetings.
-Members are expected to dress in business attire for presentations and meetings with sponsors and advisors.
+Members are expected to dress in business attire for presentations.
+Members are expected to dress business casual for meetings with sponsors and advisors.
 Casual refers to basic clothing that isn’t athletic leisure.
-Business attire refers to nice dress pants and a button-down dress shirt; dress shirts are acceptable as well.
+Business attire refers to nice dress pants and a button-down dress shirt; dress skirts are acceptable as well.
+Business casual refers to a nice pair of pants or jeans and a nice shirt that isn’t a t-shirt.

-Dr. McConomy’s response: For the hopefully rare occasions that McConomy has to get involved, we ask that he help mediate the problem.
+Dr. McConomy’s response: For the hopefully rare occasions that Dr. McConomy must get involved, we ask that he help mediate the problem.
 We ask that he take disciplinary action if necessary.

 Document Amendation: To change any of the contents of or add to the code of conduct all group members must meet and discuss the proposed change.
 There must be 3 out of 4 members that agree to the rule change or addition in order for it to be done.